vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### InitializeMint
-Sets up a new Mint account for creating a new type of token.
+Sets up a mint account, defining the token's supply and decimal precision.
+This is the starting point for creating new tokens.

 ```rust
 use pinocchio::{